-Agents of Change raise awareness of racism on campus while hosting programs and activities to amplify the voices of all students of colour at Brescia.
-While working closely with Brescia's Special Advisor to Principal, Diversity and Inclusion, Lissette Ochoa, three student leaders, Hannah Hodder; Amy Karpenko and Nivedita Varagunan look at addressing important issues affecting marginalized populations in order to create a more inclusive environment.
+The Agents of Change division raises awareness and education on discrimination and oppression on campus while hosting programs and activities to amplify the voices of all students belonging to equity seeking groups at Brescia.
+While working closely with Brescia's Special Advisor to President, Diversity and Inclusion, Lissette Ochoa, three student executives, Hannah Hodder; Nivedita Varagunan, and Birabwa Serumaga look at addressing important issues affecting marginalized populations in order to create a more inclusive environment.

-On July 23, 2020, Agents of Change hosted a Check Your Privilege workshop focused on checking and reflecting our privilege.
+On July 23, 2020, Agents of Change hosted a Check Your Privilege workshop focused on checking and reflecting our privileges.
 Participants were given an opportunity to learn about privilege, then proceed to check themselves in terms of racial privilege in their lives.
-This workshop will be held three times a year to ensure that those who want to attend have an opportunity to do so.
+This workshop will be held once a year and the invitation will extend to our whole campus community.

 Hannah Hodder is a third-year student at Brescia studying in the Criminal Justice program.

 Over the past few months and in light of recent events around the world, Hannah has been a strong advocate on police brutality and human rights among the Black community.
 Hannah notes, “I have been dedicating my time in my community to help better our understandings on systematic racism and organized a peaceful protest to help raise awareness.”
 Read about her work within the Black community here.

 Hannah decided to become one of the leads for Brescia’s Agents of Change because “it focuses on creating safe spaces for students to have conversations about anti-racism initiatives and addresses issues pertaining to marginalized groups.”

 This year, Hannah will be given the chance to connect with the Brescia community by engaging them to participate in the Agents of Change’s offerings.
 These may include activities like education centred around anti-racism and barriers that minority groups may face.